youtube/cobalt/starboard/README.md

 When bringing up a new Starboard platform, it is suggested that you try to get the NPLB tests passing module-by-module.
 Because of dependencies between modules, you will find it easier to get some modules passing sooner than other modules.

-Here's a recommended module implementation order in which to get things going:
+Here's a recommended module implementation order in which to get things going (still significantly subject to change based on feedback):

   1. Configuration
   1. Memory
   1. Time
   1. String
   1. Log
   1. File
   1. Directory
   1. System
   1. Atomic
   1. Thread
   1. Mutex
   1. ConditionVariable
   1. Once
   1. Socket
   1. SocketWaiter
   1. Window
   1. TimeZone